 - Tech + Engineering

-Save Maine Schools describes in plain language that everyone can understand the general education technology takeover of public schools.
+Save Maine Schools Here a teacher describes in plain language, everyone can understand, the technology takeover of public schools.
 What is happening in Maine is happening across the country.
 We all need to pay attention.

 Technology and Media division (TAM) of the Council for Exceptional Children works to assist students with disabilities through technology.
 The topics are relevant to tech use in today’s classrooms.

 Wrench in the Gears is a timely website with so many school-tech connections it will make your head spin!
 Everyone needs to understand how technology is invading public education and what it will mean to the future of learning for students.
 Technology looks to be the endgame of school privatization, Wrench in the Gears shows why this is so.